Organizing resources

 Branch-per-environment workflows

-If your team uses a branching strategy where each environment maps to a separate Git branch (e.g. dev, staging, prod), workspaces align well with this model.
-Promotion across environments can be controlled using pull requests between branches, with HCP Terraform or CI/CD pipelines running plans in the appropriate workspace.
+If your team uses a branching strategy where each environment maps to a separate Git branch (for example dev, staging, prod), workspaces align well with this model.
+Control promotion across environments using pull requests between branches, with HCP Terraform or CI/CD pipelines running plans in the appropriate workspace.

 CI/CD-driven environment promotion

 Workspaces are useful when CI/CD pipelines are mandatory to control promotion across environments or contexts.
-For example, when promotion must be gated by approvals or automated test outcomes, CI/CD systems can manage execution in different workspaces based on pipeline stage or branch.
+For example, when gating promotion with approvals or automated test outcomes, CI/CD systems can manage execution in different workspaces based on pipeline stage or branch.

 Stack configuration structure

-The diagram illustrates how Stack configuration is divided into two key sets of files: *.tfcomponent.hcl and *.tfdeploy.hcl.
+The diagram below illustrates the division of Stack configuration into two key sets of files: *.tfcomponent.hcl and *.tfdeploy.hcl.
 Together, they define the structure, behavior, and lifecycle of a Stack.

 Component configuration (*.tfcomponent.hcl)